-- Yelling; cursing; attacks on staff/students; ignoring rules and limits. - Tools in Your Toolbox - Interrupt, multiple times if necessary - Refer to existing complaint processes - Remind speaker of the board's limited role - If necessary, call recess and leave speaker at podium - Generally, I do not recommend physical removal - Barring someone from future meetings can only be done under very limited circumstances.
+- Yelling; cursing; attacks on staff/students; ignoring rules and limits. - Tools in Your Toolbox - Interrupt, multiple times if necessary - Refer to existing complaint processes - Remind speaker of the board's limited role - If necessary, call recess and leave speaker at podium - Generally, I do not recommend physical removal; - Recent example of the police dragging a teacher out of a meeting - Barring someone from future meetings can only be done under very limited circumstances. - APS/MacQuigg lawsuit. - Proof that the person is actually impeding or materially disrupting